 I just hauled a load of stuff to our local woman’s advocacy resale shop because I was feeling guilty about all the stuff I just keep throwing away when I could donate it.

-I also started buying products from small business owners who focus on zero waste products like my friend Jesse at Tiny Yellow Bungalow and buying clothes from my local thrift store or Thred up.
+I also started buying products from small business owners who focus on zero-waste products like my friend Jesse at Tiny Yellow Bungalow and my daughters love buying clothes from our local thrift store.